Nordgedanken/intellij-autohotkey/README.md

   > Note: The hyperlink shown at the bottom of the documentation popup will link to either the v1 or v2 documentation based on which executable you selected as the default in the AutoHotkey settings page.
 - **Line/Block Commenting**
   Comments are toggled by selecting the comment action within the "Code" menu
+- **Compile to Executable**
+  Right-click an AutoHotkey file in the project tree and select the "Compile to exe" option to [compile it to .exe][ahk-doc-url-for-ahk2exe]